Do Large Language Models Mirror Cognitive Language Processing?: Methodology

 \subsection{LLM-Brain Similarity Estimation}

-RSA is a widely-used technique for comparing cross-modal representation spaces and has found extensive applications in cognitive neuroscience.
-This method can also be employed to quantify the relationship between neuroscience and neural network models \cite{DBLP:journals/neuroimage/KingGSKB19, DBLP:conf/iclr/MarjiehRSSL0J23, DBLP:journals/corr/abs-2202-04728}.
+RSA is a widely-used technique for comparing cross-modal representation spaces and has found extensive applications in neuroscience \citep{connolly2012representation, diedrichsen2017representational}.
+In NLP, this method is utilized to calculate the consistency between two different representation spaces encoding information \citep{abdou2019higher, chrupala2019correlating}.
+Moreover, it can be employed to quantify the relationship between human brains and neural network models \citep{DBLP:journals/neuroimage/KingGSKB19}.

-We hence use RSA for measuring the LLM-brain similarity.
-Firstly, we compute representation dissimilarity matrix (RDM) separately for brain cognitive processing signals and LLMs embeddings.
-For each pair of stimulus sentences, we calculate the Pearson correlation coefficient (${\rho}$) of their representations (either LLM representations or brain cognitive processing signals).
+We hence use RSA to measure the LLM-brain similarity.
+Firstly, we compute the representation dissimilarity matrix (RDM) separately for brain cognitive processing signals and LLMs embeddings.
+For each pair of stimulus sentences, we calculate the 1 - Pearson correlation coefficient (${\rho}$) of their representations (either LLM representations or brain cognitive processing signals) as dissimilarity, following the previous works \citep{dwivedi2019representation, luo2022cogtaskonomy}.
 Consequently, both the human brain (RDM$_h$) and the LLM (RDM$_m$) yield a diagonal symmetric dissimilarity matrix of size ${n*n}$, where ${n}$ is the number of stimulus sentences.
 We formulate it as follows:

-We then estimate the similarity between RDM$_m$ and RDM$_h$ using the Pearson correlation coefficient.
-High correlation score implies that representations learned by the LLM are highly aligned to cognitive processing signals of the brain.
+We then estimate the similarity between RDM$_m$ and RDM$_h$ using the Pearson correlation coefficient, Euclidean distance, Cosine distance and Spearman correlation coefficient.
+In addition to Euclidean distance, a high correlation score implies that representations learned by the LLM are highly aligned with brain cognitive processing signals.